sodaball/H3-DDG/README.md

 ## Model Setup

-1. Download the pre-trained inverse folding model from the ProteinMPNN official repository
+1. Download a pre-trained inverse folding model from the ProteinMPNN official repository.
+You can choose different pre-trained weights.
+In this project, we use `soluble_model_weights/v_48_020.pt`.
 2. Place the checkpoint file in your desired location
 3. Update the `ckpt_path` in `train_h3-ddg.json` to point to your downloaded checkpoint file